jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-184.md

 Attraction is observed in many bodies, and I do not think it is present in them, or at least not in the majority of them, in the same way as it is in the ether.

-## {{< s v="187" >}} The causes of the wonderful effects of the remaining bodies are not solely due to the aether, but rather to various other factors, which are inherent in the material itself.
+### 187. The causes of the wonderful effects of the remaining bodies are not solely due to the aether, but rather to various other factors, which are inherent in the material itself.

 The particles of terrestrial bodies that are formed from the fire-aether possess:
 - the properties of attraction, like those in amber and magnets